 The 601 and 651 visas essentially function in the same way albeit with different application processes.
 The 600 is for those who want to stay in Australia for longer than 3 months at a time and for those who don’t qualify for either a 601 or 651.
 The grand majority of nationalities can apply for all of these visas online.

 The biggest difference between these two types of visas is that they are only available to specific countries.
 Americans and Canadians, in addition to several other nations, must apply for an ETA.
 British, as well as most European citizens, must apply for an eVisitors visa.

 The Visitor visa (600) is the most expensive of Australian visas but can grant the most time.
 Applicants can apply for a 3, 6, or 12-month duration at rates that vary from AUD140 to AUD1020.
 For any nation that doesn’t qualify for a 601 or 651, the 600 visa is the only means of entering Australia.

-How to Travel in East Coast Australia
+How to Get Around East Coast Australia

 You can hire a car, camper van, or take the greyhound bus—these are the most popular options.